Notable Literary Deaths in 2016

 C. D. Wright, January 12

 The endlessly experimental, wildly brilliant poet—winner of a MacArthur Genius Grant, a Guggenheim, and a National Book Critics Circle Award, among other things—died in January at age 67.
 A genre-bending, boundary pushing poet, Ben Lerner described her as “one of the most formally restless and ambitious writers in the language,” and Zoey Cole wrote that her “life and words may now be as relevant as ever, as we tread through an inundation of creative expression and a fierce battle for human rights.
 Wright used poetry as a tool to make sense of these realities.”

 Umberto Eco, February 19

 Italian novelist, semiotician, and philosopher Umberto Eco, one of the strangest and most intellectually engaged writers to also be a world-wide bestseller, died in February at age 84.
-He was most famous for his excellent 14th-century monastery murder mystery The Name of the Rose, for which he was awarded the Premio Strega, Italy’s highest literary award, but also a major thinker who read and wrote widely, including, as Lorraine Berry identified it, a 1995 essay on fascism essential to understanding Donald Trump.
+He was most famous for his excellent 14th-century monastery murder mystery The Name of the Rose, for which he was awarded the Premio Strega, Italy’s highest literary award, but also a major thinker who read and wrote widely, including, as Lorraine Berry identified it, a 1995 essay on fascism essential to understanding He-Who-Must-Not-Be-Named.

 Harper Lee, February 19